How Much Does It Cost To Paint A Car A Different Color?

 Close up of spray gun with red paint painting a car in special b

-It’s technically possible to significantly reduce fees by painting your own car at home.
+It’s technically possible to substantially reduce fees by painting your own car at home.

-However, if there was ever an essential piece of advice regarding the cost of changing your car’s color, it’s this: don’t do that!
+However, if there was ever a crucial piece of advice regarding the cost of changing your car’s color, it’s this: don’t do that!

-For a start, the environmental body of your state’s government might prohibit it altogether.
+For a start, the environmental agency of your state’s government might prohibit it altogether.

 There’s a lot more to painting than you might think.
-The layers of paint must be sprayed on and evenly applied across the entire vehicle.
+The layers of paint must be sprayed on and uniformly applied across the entire vehicle.

-You’ll have to do this several times before there’s sufficient paint on the car to create vibrant, rust-protecting color.
+You’ll have to do this several times before there’s adequate paint on the car to create vivid, rust-preventing color.

 Before you even start doing this, you’ll have to create a sealed environment filled with plastic sheets.
 This may involve renting a workshop or garage.
 You’ll also need to buy the equipment and PPE if you want to avoid respiratory failure (recommended), protect the windows, trim, and lights, and safely remove all the existing paint.